octopus-sensing/octopus-sensing/docs/tutorial.rst

 1- Record data from various sources synchronously
 -------------------------------------------------
-The most important feature of octopus-sensing is synchronous data recording from different sensors.
+The most crucial feature of octopus-sensing is synchronous data recording from different sensors.
 Octopus-sensing supports a set of sensors with a python library for data streaming.
 Also, it supports synchronous data recording using other software like Matlab and Unity.
-In this section, we learn how to record data from different sensors with internal drivers (devices with a python driver for data acquisition).
+In this section, we learn how to record data from different sensors with internal drivers.
+(devices with a python driver for data acquisition).

 Adding a sensor
 """"""""""""""""
-Imagine you want to record physiological data using shimmer3 sensor by pressing a key on keyboard and stop recording after 5 seconds.
+Imagine you want to record physiological data using shimmer3 sensor by pressing a key on the keyboard and stop recording after 5 seconds.

 Firstly we should create a Shimmer3Streaming object with a specific name and an output path for recording data.